 When you find yourself faced with a choice to walk away and give up or to offer grace to another even when undeserved, as was extended to us, there are five things you must be willing to do.

 1. Invite God into it.
-You have been hurt, and you’re likely still hurting—which is what makes forgiveness complicated.
+You have been hurt, and you’re likely still hurting—which makes forgiveness complicated.
 Sometimes we feel as though extending forgiveness invalidates our pain.
 Quite the contrary; even if we do show grace, our pain still matters to God.
 “He heals the brokenhearted and binds up their wounds.”
 Psalm 147:3

 2. Deal honestly.
 It doesn’t require forgetting, excusing, or ignoring the problem.
 Discuss the conflict.
 Remember that listening, as well as speaking, is essential.“For the one who has caused me grief has not only grieved me but, to some extent, has caused you all grief as well.
 I believe that your united rebuke has been punishment enough for him.
 Instead of more punishment, what he needs most is your encouragement through your gracious display of forgiveness.
 I beg you to reaffirm your deep love for him.”
 2 Cor 2:5-8 TPT